OfficialAkitaInu/SmartContracts/README.md

 ```

 ### 3. Create a fund a test wallet
-It's recommended that you create and fund a wallet that you use soley for development.
+It's recommended that you create and fund a wallet that you use only for development.
-If in the case you accidently upload your key, you'll upload the test wallet's key and
+If in the case you accidentally upload your key, you'll upload the test wallet's key and
 not your personal wallet's key.

 To do so, you'll need to download the Algorand wallet app to your mobile device.
 From the app